 Planning Observations with Subaru AO188

-Read the following instructions carefully if you apply for observing time with the AO188.
+Read the following instructions carefully if you wish to apply for observing time with AO188.
 If technical details described in your proposal are incomplete, it may be rejected even if your science case is great.

 1. Information you have to describe in your proposal

-The following should be clearly stated in Section 9, 13, 14 of the proposal form.
+The following should be clearly stated in the proposal.

 (NGS mode)

-• R (or V if not available) magnitude of your AO guide stars.
+• R (or V if not available) magnitude of your AO guide stars (see section 2 for details).

-• Separation between your targets and AO guide stars.
+• Separation between your targets and AO guide stars (see section 2 for details).

 • Strehl ratio and/or FWHM of the point-spread function (PSF) required for your project.